 What Is Tokyo Like?

-Tokyo is the capital of Japan and known for being one of the biggest cities in the world.
-It is a major international hub for business and transportation, home to many cultural sites and trend-setting fashion.
+Tokyo, Japan’s capital and one of the world’s largest cities, is a bustling international hub known for business, transportation, cultural sites, and trend-setting fashion.

 Tokyo is at the forefront of lots of many aspects around the world – from culinary to technological.
-It is truly one of the most unique places in the world!
+I was completely cultural shocked when I first visited Tokyo; it is truly one of the most unique places in the world!

 Osaka vs Tokyo: How They Compare?